JumpTheShark/JS_MiMiC_Architecture/README.md

 Framework offers the next way of handling errors.

-All errors are separated on three types:
+All errors are divided into three types:

 1. ***Fatal errors***, or ***First-level errors*** are errors that take place when an uncaught JavaScript error occurs within module.
 The business task process with all subrequest processes are shut down and callback function is called with the next structure: